Enebeli/phase-2-webapp/README.md

   - [DONE] forgot to add type="submit"
 - [DONE] Error pushing commits on github repository
   - [DONE] File Image is too big, need to resize the file.
+- [ ] fix button hydration
+- [ ] add footer
+- [ ] fix the navbar links, signup should alis if nasa signup page na archive is not showing on about us